internet4000/radio4000-api/README.md

 # Radio4000 API

 This is the documentation and public API to [Radio4000.com](https://radio4000.com).
-We welcome anyone to use the data, and help to improve the ecosystem.
+We welcome anyone to use the data, and to help improve the ecosystem.
+The Radio4000 API consists of several parts: a Firebase database as well as a node.js API.

 In this repository you can find: